markbenschop/debian-kubeadm/README.md

 # debian-kubeadm
-Scripts to install k8s on a debian system for quick k8s tests
+Scripts to install k8s on a Debian 9 system for quick k8s tests

 For personal use so *not for any type of production use* !!!!